Driving in Merri-bek

 Our Electric Vehicle fleet

-Moreland Council has largest local government EV fleet in Victoria.
+Merri-bek City Council has the largest local government EV fleet in Victoria.

 - Corporate Carbon Reduction Plan (DOC 2Mb)